bahrus/bi-st/README.md

 <purr-sist write></purr-sist>
 ```

-The demo shown here [link forthcoming] does the following:
+The demo shown [here](https://bahrus.github.io/bi-st-demos/index.html) does the following:

 1. Allows the user to enter arbitary key value pairs into an object.
 2. The data the user enters is put into history.state.